junxit/us-congress-bills-114/metadata.md

 - 2016-04-19 — Mrs. Noem moved to suspend the rules and pass the bill.
 - 2016-04-19 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1827)
 - 2016-04-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1827)
+- 2016-04-20 — Received in the Senate and Read twice and referred to the Committee on Finance.